Lead in Protein Powders? Facts, Risks, and our Top 10 Clean Picks for 2025

 Are chocolate flavors riskier?

 Often, yes.
 Cocoa can raise the total.
-If you love chocolate, verify that specific variant’s COA—or use it less often.
+If you prefer chocolate, verify that specific variant's COA, or use it less frequently.

 How often should I use protein powder if I get protein from food?